 A portion of our costs of revenues, primarily the costs of personnel to deliver technical support on our products, and a portion of our operating expense primarily related to sales, sales support and research and development, are denominated in foreign currencies, primarily the British pound, the Euro, the Japanese yen, the Indian rupee, the Australian dollar and the Canadian dollar.
 These costs and the resulting effect on operating income are exposed to foreign exchange rate fluctuations.
 As a result of fluctuations in foreign currency values compared to the U.S. dollar, operating income decreased \$2.8 in 2006.
 The effect in 2005 was not significant.
-In future periods, operating income will be adversely affected as a result of the Offer and the issuance of additional equity grants.
-The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the IPO price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of the IPO.
-See "Management Discussion and Analysis-Equity-based Compensation."
+In future periods operating income will be adversely affected as a result of the exchange offer and the issuance of additional equity grants.
+The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the exchange offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of this offering.
+See "Management's Discussion and Analysis- Equity-based Compensation."